docs4class/Turner2022/_book/index.md

 - LEISURELY Breakfast at the hotel
 - Lake day on Lake Hartwell 10 AM to 4 PM (Fun fact: you have the chance to sit where the photo below was taken!)
-- Optional Group dinner at hotel
+- Dinner on your own

 We have several kid and adult size lifejackets to share, **but if you have access to lifejackets, please bring them.** We would like for everyone to wear them. **The lake will be very, very busy this weekend** – the busiest of the year.
 Also, don't wear a really nice bathing suit, as all the boats on the lake will kick up mud and give a nice permanent orange tint to whatever you wear!

-The group dinner on this evening will likely be very very casual and probably at the hotel.
+We will also have hotdogs, watermelon and chips for lunch at the lake.

+There is not a planned dinner for this evening.
 We imagine people will be straggling back from the lake and other daily activities at random times.
 Some may even be tired!
+I am sure there will be people hanging out at the hotel pool for those inclined.

 **Saturday, July 2, 2022**